Search

 Swim bladder disease is a common illness that affects many fish, including bettas.
 The swim bladder is an organ that helps fish control their buoyancy and remain upright in the water.
 When the swim bladder is not functioning correctly, the fish may struggle to swim or float properly and lay at the tank’s bottom or side.

 Symptoms of swim bladder problems in betta fish include difficulty swimming, betta fish floating to the top or bottom of the tank, or laying on its side at the bottom.
-If your betta fish is suffering from swim bladder issue, there are several steps you can take to treat it:
+If your fish is suffering from swim bladder issue, there are several steps you can take to treat it:

 • Adjust the water parameters in the tank: Lowering the water level in the tank can help reduce the pressure on the swim bladder and make it easier for healthy fish to swim.